Hexen II: Hammer of Thyrion 1.4.3

 A common problem, especially with 3dfx cards, is flickering lines

-across the screen caused by a GL tweak.
-To fix this, bring down
+across the screen caused by a GL hack which isn't supported today.

-the console with the '~' key and enter 'gl_ztrick 0'.
+To fix this, bring down the console and enter 'gl_ztrick 0'.
+With

 2.3 Fluxbox